tanupoo/dslink-c-workers/README.md

 Sample code to integrate a heavy work thread into the DSLink loop.
 ==================================================================

+This sample code tries to integrate some heavy workers into the main loop of DSLink.
+This code calls a worker by uv_queue_work() each time specified in the main loop.
+With the constraint of uv_work_t, the worker must return each time.
+So, please note that it can not handle the worker having own loop.
+If you want to use a loop in your worker, please use other idea.

 ## Preparation

 before you build this tool, you have to make the DSLink SDK C.